 This upright, deep purplish red columnar shrub makes quite a statement in the landscape.
 The unique form is ideal as an architectural feature or for framing a doorway.
-Excellent rich color pairs beautifully with shrubs and perennials with light green or golden foliage.
+The excellent, richly colored foliage pairs beautifully with shrubs and perennials with light green or golden foliage.
 Deciduous.

-- CareCare InformationThrives in average, well-drained soils, but highly adaptable.
-Avoid wet, poorly drained sites.
-Follow a regular watering schedule during the first growing season to establish a deep, extensive root system.
-Tolerates drought, when established.
-Feed with a general purpose fertilizer before new growth begins in spring.
-May be sheared annually to shape.Light Needs:Full sunWatering Needs:Needs regular watering - weekly, or more often in extreme heat.
+- CareCare InformationThrives in average, well-drained soil; avoid poorly drained, wet sites.
+Water deeply, regularly in first growing season to establish an extensive root system.
+Once established, reduce frequency; tolerates moderate drought.
+Fertilize before new growth begins in spring.
+No pruning necessary except to maintain desired shape.Light Needs:Full sunWatering Needs:Water regularly - weekly, or more often in extreme heat.

 - History & LoreHistory:The first Asian barberry known to the west was discovered in Japan by C.P.
 Thunberg in 1784, hence the species name.
 It did not arrive in Europe until a century later however.
 The purple forms did not appear until the 20th century, developed by a French nurseryman, M. Renault around 1920.
 Since overcoming issues of fungal diseases barberries are surging in interest although they are considered dangerously invasive in some states.Lore:Barberries are named for their wickedly sharp barbs or thorns and for the berries that follow their flowers.